sgorgun/binary-tree-traversal-task-python/README.md

         self.right = right
 ```

-The implementation above can be found within `tasks/binary_tree_node.py` file.
+The implementation above can be found in the `tasks/binary_tree_node.py` file.

-For example the following tree could be created using the snippet below:
+For example, the following tree could be created using the snippet below:

 ```mermaid
 graph TD;